 Working directly with labels to license music is also an option, but it comes with significant hurdles.
 If you want to play popular, major label music alongside your coaching content, you’ll need to acquire sync licenses, which can cost anywhere from $5,000 to $500,000 per song.
 Some content can be licensed globally but generally each country requires separate negotiations.

-Feed.fm’s curation team makes sure these playlists correspond to the appropriate tempo and intensity for each workout, and feature up to date pop songs.
+Feed.fm’s curation team makes sure these playlists correspond to the appropriate tempo and intensity for each workout, and feature up-to-date tracks.
 We also have the ability to power dynamic soundtracks that map beats per minute and track intensity to coaching cues so that music playlists can be synchronized more fully to your apps’ workouts.

 With 2018 fast approaching and so many consumers seeking mobile fitness solutions, now is an ideal time to refine and scale your fitness app.
 While the basic feature set is clear for content apps, the real opportunity lies in differentiating your user experience through building community, gamification and the special sauce that is music.